torvalds/linux/Documentation/mm/damon/design.rst

 ^^^^^^^^^^^^^^

 A mechanism for making a good decision under the quotas.
-When the action cannot be applied to all regions of interest due to the quotas, DAMOS prioritizes regions and applies the action to only regions having high enough priorities so that it will not exceed the quotas.
+When the action cananalt be applied to all regions of interest due to the quotas, DAMOS prioritizes regions and applies the action to only regions having high eanalugh priorities so that it will analt exceed the quotas.

 The prioritization mechanism should be different for each action.
 For example, rarely accessed (colder) memory regions would be prioritized for page-out